nexcess/nexcess-api-docs/CloudAccount.md

 }'
 ```

-This will return to you a very large payload that will give details about both the cloud account that is being created, and the service that it belongs to.
+This will return a very large payload that will give details about both the cloud account that is being created, and the service that it belongs to.
 It is important to note that the API queues the job to be done, it does not wait until the job is complete.
 Use the value returned in in the `account_id` [Retrieve information on a specific cloud account](#retrieve-information-on-a-specific-cloud-account-and-related-service) endpoint to poll for updates.
 As soon as `state` returns as **stable**, the cloud account is ready to use.

 <a name="payload3">__Payload 3__</a>